LangInteger/simuliris/theories/tree_borrows/README.md

 The file `low_level.v` contains low-level lemmas used in `read_reorder.v`

 ### Other Examples From The Paper
+Example 1 is similar to the one shown in `examples/unprotected/mutable_delete_read.v`.
-Example 1 is subsumed by Example 16, if one instantiates the unknown code properly.
+The one shown in Coq has two places where arbitrary unknown functions are called, and Example 1 is just a special case of that, if one instantiates these unknown functions correctly.

 We have not shown Example 14, but two examples similar to it:
 * `examples/unprotected/shared_delete_read_escaped_coinductive.v` demonstrates reasoning in a loop.